Base Converter

 Yes.
 All conversion happens in your browser.
 No data is sent to any server.

-One hex digit represents exactly 4 binary bits (a nibble), so two hex digits represent one byte (8 bits).
-This makes hex a compact and readable shorthand for binary data — far easier to scan than a long string of 0s and 1s.
+One hex digit represents exactly 4 binary bits (a nibble), so two hex digits represent one byte.
+This makes hex a compact and readable shorthand for binary data — far easier to scan than a long string of 0s and 1s, and more meaningful than decimal for byte-level work.